Bhargav-2808/anglara/README.md

 This is a **Category Management API** built using **Node.js**, **Express**, and **MongoDB (Mongoose)** with TypeScript.
 It provides CRUD operations for categories, supporting a **nested category structure** with tree representation.

 ## Features
+- Authentication for category api
+- Rate Limiting for api
 - Create, Read, Update, and Delete categories
 - Supports **nested categories**
 - Categories are retrievable in **tree structure**